kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * The equation editor painful to use.
 * Word does not work in the workflow for ***scientific research papers or reports***.

-Assuming scientific research papers consist of only 3 steps (if only!) - notetaking, analysis and presentation - Word fails at delivering in any of these steps.
+Let us assume that scientific research papers consists of only 3 steps (if only!) - notetaking, analysis and presentation.
+Word fails at delivering at all these tasks.
 Word doesn't quite work for notetaking.
 Org mode, Evernote or Onenote are most people's preferred solution.
 Word doesn't fit data analysis requirements as well, with Python, R or Excel being the go-to tools.